I (2015 film): Theatrical

-A report from International Business Times published during December 2013, stated about the release of I, which will hit theatres on the occasion of Tamil New Year (14 April 2014), thereby clashing with Rajinikanth-starrer Kochadaiyaan.
+A report published during December 2013, stated about the release of I, which will hit theatres on the occasion of Tamil New Year (14 April 2014), thereby clashing with Rajinikanth-starrer Kochadaiyaan.
 However, the film was pushed due to production delays.
 In February 2014, trade circuits reported that the film will be scheduled for release on the summer of 2014 (May—June).
 During late-July 2014, it was further reported that the film will be releasing on the occasion of Diwali (22 October 2014), which was officially confirmed by the producers during August, in clash with Vijay's Kaththi and Vishal's Poojai.
 The date was later pushed due to extensive post-production and dubbing works.
 In November 2014, the producers officially announced that the film will release on the occasion of Pongal (15 January 2015).
 The release date was later finalised as 14 January 2015.

 Prior to the release of the film, the Madras High Court passed an interim stay on the release till 30 January 2015, following a petition filed by Chennai-based Picturehouse Media Limited which alleged violation of financial and commercial agreements between the company and producers.
 However, Sreedhar Pillai, film critic and journalist had tweeted that the legal tussles between the two parties were solved amicably and announced that the film would release as planned.

 Screenings and statistics

 The film was scheduled to be released in 15,000 screens across the world, with 10,000 screens being allotted for the Chinese and English dubbed versions of the film.
 But, the plan was later backed off.
-The film was released in 3000 screens worldwide, including the Tamil, dubbed Telugu and Hindi versions of the film.
-In Tamil Nadu, the film was screened in more than 400–500 screens.
+The film was released on 3000 screens worldwide, including the Tamil, dubbed Telugu and Hindi versions of the film.
+In Tamil Nadu, the film was distributed in more than 400 theatres.
 In Kerala, the film was premiered at more than 232 theatres, the highest release for a Tamil film in that state.
 In the United States, the film was showcased 400 screens including the Tamil, Telugu and Hindi versions.
 It was also showcased in other overseas countries, such as United Kingdom, Australia, New Zealand, Malaysia and Singapore.
 The Telugu and Hindi-dubbed version of the film screened a day after the Tamil version's release, 15 January 2015.
 It is the first Tamil film to be released in Pakistan.

 The advance bookings for the film began on 11 January 2015, and saw a "tremendous response".
 On the evening of 11 January, the advance bookings began at Sathyam Cinemas and tickets for three days of the opening weekend, were almost sold out.
 The film also saw "solid booking" in major theatres such as AGS Entertainment's cinemas, PVR Cinemas' Sangam Theatre at R.K.
 Puram and the Abhirami theatre.
 Owing to the ticketing response, several single screens theatres, including Kasi theatre conducted a special early morning show for celebrities and noted VIP personalities.